This post may contain affiliate links, for more information see our disclaimer.

-Putting in the extra effort and working overtime is a good thing.
+Putting in the extra effort and working overtime is usually a good thing.
 It’s how many people become successful.

 If you’re feeling the symptoms of burnout and want to recover, try these 9 tips to help you bounce back.

-1. Take a break
+1. Take a Break

 Taking a break is probably the most obvious solution, but it may not be possible for everyone.

 You might worry that a break will slow you down or make things worse.
 That won’t be the case unless you take an unnecessarily long hiatus.

 Even if you can only afford to skip out for a few hours, it will still allow you to regroup.

-2. Change up your workspace
+2. Change up Your Workspace

 If you can, try working in a completely different area.
 If you are bound to a specific desk or cubicle, there are still some ways to change things up.

-Motivational posters and pictures of loved ones can help you push through burnout.
+Motivational posters and photographs of loved ones can help you push through burnout.

 Try listening to some tunes, if you already listen to music, try a different genre.
 If everything is the same every day, it makes it easier to burnout.

-3. Learn to say no
+3. Learn to Say No

 Trying to be a people pleaser instead of focusing on your own priorities will lead to burnout.
 To help recover or prevent it from happening, learn to say no.